bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widget-builder.md

 ## Install Widget Builder

-Follow these instructions to install Widget Builder and its dependencies.
+To install Widget Builder and its dependencies, follow these instructions:

+1. Open a terminal, and verify that you are using supported versions of Node.js and `npm`.

-1. In a terminal, clone the [widget-builder](https://github.com/bigcommerce/widget-builder) GitHub repo.
+2. Clone the [widget-builder](https://github.com/bigcommerce/widget-builder) GitHub repository.

-2. Navigate to the `widget-builder` directory and install Widget Builder.
+3. Navigate to the `widget-builder` directory, and install Widget Builder using the following commands:

 ```shell
 npm run install-cli
 ```

-3. To retrieve usage information and view supported options and commands, run the following command:
+To retrieve usage information and view supported options and commands, run the following command:

 ```shell
 widget-builder -h